Omar Soliman

 Omar Soliman (born May 10, 1982) is an American entrepreneur who co-founded College Hunks Hauling Junk, a national junk hauling and moving franchise headquartered in Tampa, Florida.
-He is the co-author of the book Effortless Entrepreneur and the co-executive producer of the 2012 documentary Beware of Mr. Baker.
+He is the co-author of the book Effortless Entrepreneur and the co-executive producer of the 2012 documentary Beware of Mr. Baker, and the executive producer of the 2022 feature film Bezos: The Beginning.

 Early life and education

 Soliman was born and raised in Washington D.C.
 He started his marketing, sales, and deliveries career at the age of ten, assisting his mother in her furniture shop.
 He attended Sidwell Friends School and went on to attend business school at the University of Miami where he received a Bachelor of Business Administration in 2004.

 Business career

-Soliman founded College Hunks Hauling Junk with Nick Friedman in 2003 while they were attending college.
+Soliman founded College Hunks Hauling Junk, named by his mother, with Nick Friedman in 2003 while they were attending college.
 After working that summer with the business, he returned to the University of Miami for his senior year of college.
 In 2004, he entered the Leigh Rothschild Entrepreneurship Competition in Miami, a business plan competition.
 His business plan won first place and an accompanying award of $10,000.
 A year after graduation, he became a member of the advisory board of Marsh & McLenan, a healthcare research firm in Washington D.C.
 A short time later he partnered again with Friedman to revive "College Hunks Hauling Junk", then moving furniture under the name "College Hunks Moving."

 In 2009, at the age of 27, Soliman was named to the 30 Under 30 List by Inc. Magazine.

 Soliman was the co-executive producer of the 2012 documentary Beware of Mr. Baker.

 In 2011, Soliman co-authored the book Effortless Entrepreneur with Nick Friedman and Daylle Schwatrz.
 He was nominated by Ernst & Young for the Entrepreneur of the Year award in 2011.